kubernetes/community/contributors/design-proposals/vault-based-kms-provider.md

 The KEK is generated in Vault and rotated using direct API call or CLI to Vault itself.
 The Key never leaves the vault.

-Note that when a key is rotated, Vault does not allow to choose a different encryption algorithm or key size.
+Note that when a key is rotated, Vault does not allow choosing a different encryption algorithm or key size.
 If a key for different encryption algorithm or a different key size is desired, new key needs to be generated in Vault and the corresponding key name be added in the configuration.
 Subsequent encryption will